Aadithyasankar07/Decline-Curve-Analysis-on-Oil-Data/README.md

-# Decline-Curve-Analysis-on-Sample-data
+# 🛢️ Decline Curve Analysis on Sample Oil Production Data

-This repository contains a Jupyter Notebook that performs decline curve analysis (DCA) using a hyperbolic model on historical oil production data.
-It demonstrates how to forecast future production based on past trends and visualize the results interactively.
+This repository contains a Jupyter Notebook that performs **Decline Curve Analysis (DCA)** using a **hyperbolic decline model** on historical oil production data.
+The goal is to forecast future production trends and visualize the results interactively.

+---

-📂 Contents
+## 📂 Contents

-oil_decline_analysis.ipynb – Main notebook performing the analysis. sample.csv – Sample dataset with historical oil production and dates.
+- `oil_decline_analysis.ipynb` – Main notebook performing the analysis
+- `sample.csv` – Sample dataset with historical oil production and dates

+---

-📊 Project Overview
+## 📊 Project Overview

-Decline Curve Analysis is a key technique in reservoir engineering and production forecasting.
-This notebook focuses on modeling oil production decline using a hyperbolic decline curve, with the initial production rate (qᵢ) fixed and the decline rate (D) and hyperbolic factor (b) estimated from data.
+**Decline Curve Analysis (DCA)** is a widely-used method in petroleum engineering to estimate future oil and gas production based on historical data.
+This notebook:

+- Applies a **hyperbolic decline curve** model
+- Fixes the **initial production rate (qᵢ)** as the peak value
+- Estimates the **decline rate (D)** and **hyperbolic factor (b)** via curve fitting
+- Forecasts future production and visualizes it alongside historical data

+**Model equation**:

+\[
+q(t) = \frac{q_i}{(1 + bDt)^{1/b}}
+\]

+---

-🧰 Tools & Libraries Used
+## 🧰 Tools & Libraries Used

-The project uses the following Python libraries: pandas – Data manipulation and preprocessing numpy – Numerical computations scipy.optimize.curve_fit – Non-linear curve fitting to estimate decline parameters plotly.graph_objects – Interactive plotting for visualizing actual and forecasted production trends
+- `pandas` – for data manipulation
+- `numpy` – for numerical calculations
+- `scipy.optimize.curve_fit` – for curve fitting
+- `plotly.graph_objects` – for interactive visualization

+---

-📌 Dataset
+## 📌 Dataset

-The dataset sample.csv contains two columns:
+The file `sample.csv` includes:

-Monthly Production Date – The date of the production record (monthly) Monthly Oil – Oil production value for the corresponding month
+- **Monthly Production Date** – Monthly timestamp of production
+- **Monthly Oil** – Oil production value for the corresponding month

+---

-🔧 Features & Functionality
+## 🔧 Features & Functionality

-Preprocessing of time series data into monthly intervals since production start.
+- ✅ Clean and preprocess time-series oil production data
+- ✅ Convert date to "months since production started"
+- ✅ Fit hyperbolic decline model using curve fitting
+- ✅ Forecast production for 12 months beyond actual data
+- ✅ Plot historical and predicted production rates interactively

+---